+Why are gorillas poached?
+There are various reasons to this.
 Mountain gorillas remain highly endangered species, regardless of a slight increase in their population to about 1000 in the previous mountain gorilla census – approximately 600 live in the Virunga ranges, a conservation area shared by three national parks, namely Mgahinga national park in Uganda, Virunga national park in DR Congo and Volcanoes national park in Rwanda.
-The rest of the mountain gorillas, about 400 dwell in the Bwindi Impenetrable national park in south western Uganda.
+The rest of the mountain gorillas, over 400 dwell in the Bwindi Impenetrable national park in south western Uganda.

 Gorilla poaching or illegal hunting remains on top of the list of major threats to gorilla conservation as well as other critically endangered species.
 Due to these threats, gorilla population has been swelling but only on a slow pace; thanks to the concerted efforts from respective governments and other conservation bodies.